larsbrinkhoff/xForth/README.md

 This is a Forth cross compiler for tiny devices.
 It's based on [lbForth](http://github.com/larsbrinkhoff/lbForth).
 Supported targets are 8051, AVR, MSP430, PIC, and STM8.
-There's also support for the some classic processors: 6502 and PDP-8.
+There's also support for some classic machines: 6502 and PDP-8.

 This is a temporary battleground to get things up and running.
 I expect to fold the finished result back into lbForth.